-Details appearing on the preliminary electoral roll are electors names (surname, then first names) listed alphabetically.
+Details appearing on the preliminary electoral roll are electors' names (surname, then first names) listed alphabetically.
 The qualifying address of the elector is shown alongside.
 No postal addresses or occupations are shown.

-Any alterations to the residential electoral roll should be made:
+Any alterations to the residential electoral roll should be made by:

-- by completing the appropriate form at any NZ Post agency; or - by telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz
+- phoning 0800 ENROLNOW (0800 36 76 56); or - accessing the Electoral Commission website www.vote.nz.

-Any alterations to the non-resident ratepayer electoral roll should be made through the electoral office (telephone 0800 922 822).
+Any alterations to the non-resident ratepayer electoral roll should be made through the electoral office phone (0800 922 822).

-Copies of the hardcopy preliminary electoral roll may be purchased from the electoral office for \$75.00 (inc GST).
+Copies of the hardcopy preliminary electoral roll may be purchased from the electoral office for \$100.00 (inc GST).